deviantcoder/lumen/README.md

 ---

-##  📖 About
+##  📖 Overview

-**Lumen** is a full-stack Django web application inspired by Instagram — built for modern social interaction.
-It provides a dynamic, interactive experience powered by **HTMX** and **Django Channels**, featuring real-time chat, stories, and collections — all wrapped in a clean Bootstrap 5 UI.
+**Lumen** is a full-stack Django web application designed as a modern social media platform, drawing inspiration from Instagram.
+It delivers a seamless, interactive user experience through real-time features powered by HTMX and Django Channels.
+Key highlights include instant messaging, ephemeral stories, and personalized content curation, all presented in a responsive Bootstrap 5 interface.
+This project emphasizes scalability, security, and developer-friendly extensibility, with a comprehensive REST API for third-party integrations.

-##  ✨ Features
+## ✨ Core Features

-###  👤 User Accounts & Profiles
+###  👤 User Management

-- Sign up, log in, and edit profiles (bio, website, avatar)
+- Secure user registration, login, and profile editing (including bio, website, and avatar uploads).
-- Social authentication via **Google** and **GitHub**
+- Social authentication integrations with **Google** and **GitHub**.
-- View other users’ profiles
-- See user posts, followers and following
+- Public profile viewing, including posts, followers, and following lists.

 ---

-###  📸 Posts
+###  📸 Content Creation

-- Upload **images and/or videos**
-- Add captions and tags
-- Discover new content via the **explore page**
+- Public profile viewing, including posts, followers, and following lists.
+- Explore page for discovering new content.
-- Basic **search** for posts and profiles
+- Basic search functionality for posts and user profiles.
-- Personalized **feed** for logged-in users

 ---

-###  💬 Interactions
+###  💬 Engagement Tools

-- Like / Unlike posts (HTMX-powered real-time updates)
+- Real-time like/unlike actions with HTMX-driven updates.
-- Save posts to personal collections
+- Post saving to private collection.
-- Nested comments (up to 5 levels deep)
+- Nested commenting system supporting up to 5 levels of replies.

 ---

-###  💭 Real-Time Chat
+###  💭 Real-Time Messaging

--  **Instant messaging** with **Django Channels** and **Daphne**
+- Instant one-on-one chats using **Django Channels** and **Daphne**.
-- Typing indicators and online/offline user status
+- Live typing indicators and user presence status (online/offline).
-- Integrated post & story sharing directly into chat
+- Seamless sharing of posts and stories directly within conversations.

 ---

 ###  🎞️ Stories & Collections

-- Create temporary **stories** (images or videos)
-- Reply to stories or share them in chats
+- Create 24-hour ephemeral stories with images or videos.
-- Organize stories into **collections** that stay on the profile
+- Story replies and in-chat sharing capabilities.
+- Persistent collections for archiving stories and posts on user profiles.
-- Responsive story viewer with progress tracking and auto-switch
+- Interactive story viewer with progress bars, auto-advance, and responsive design.

 ---

-## 🔌 REST API (Django Rest Framework)
+## 🔌 RESTful API

-Lumen exposes a full REST API for building clients, mobile apps, or integrating external services.
+Lumen provides a robust REST API built with **Django REST Framework**, enabling easy integration for mobile apps, SPAs, or external services.
+All endpoints are secured via **JWT token authentication**.

 The API supports:

 ### ✅ Authentication & Security

-- Token-based authentication using **JWT**
+- **JWT-based** token authentication for stateless sessions.
-- Permission-based access
+- Permission-based access.
-- Secure actions
+- Secure actions.

 ### 👤 Profiles API

-- Fetch public user profiles
+- Fetch public user profiles.
-- Follow/unfollow users
+- Follow/unfollow users.
-- View followers and following lists
+- View followers and following lists.
-- Get authenticated user’s profile
+- Get authenticated user’s profile.

 ### 📸 Posts API

-- Create, edit, and delete posts
+- Create, edit, and delete posts.
-- Upload media (images/videos)
+- Upload media (images/videos).
-- Like / Unlike / Save posts
+- Like / Unlike / Save posts.
-- Personalized feed, saved posts
+- Personalized feed, saved posts.

 ### 💬 Comments API

-- Nested comments up to 5 levels
+- Nested comments up to 5 levels.
-- Create comments or replies
+- Create comments or replies.
-- List comments for a post
+- List comments for a post.
-- View full comment trees with children
+- View full comment trees with children.

+### 📚 Stories API

+- Create stories (image or video).
+- Stories automatically expire after 24 hours.
+- View stories from users you follow.
+- View stories for a specific user.
+- Save a story to a collection.
+- Get your own stories separately.

+### 🗂 Collections API

+- Create personal collections to organize saved stories and posts.
+- Add or remove stories from collections.
+- List all collections for a specific user.
+- Private: only the owner can modify their collections.

 ---

 ##  🛠️ Tech Stack

--  **Backend:** Django 5.2.5, Python 3.13.7
+-  **Backend:** Python 3.13.7
+-  **Framework:** Django 5.2.5
+-  **API:** Django REST Framework 3.16.1
 -  **Frontend:** Bootstrap 5.3.6, htmx 2.0.7, JavaScript
 -  **Realtime:** Django Channels + Daphne
 -  **Auth:** Django built-in system with Social Auth